ShahemNezamEddin/Dancing-together/README.md

 - The form validation idea came from a Code Institute course materials.
 - The inspiration for:
   - The landing page image animation.
-  - Part from the form in contact page. come from love running project.
+  - Part from the form in contact page.

+  came from love running project.

 [Back to top](<#navigator>)
 ### Media